Our Team

 Founder, Executive Director, and Clinical Director

-Gina Mendez, MSW, LCSW, founded Gaits to Healing with a mission to provide first responders, military personnel, trauma survivors, and their families with a unique, effective, and compassionate approach to healing through equine-assisted therapy, prevention, and continued mental health support.
+Gina Mendez founded Gaits to Healing to provide active Military, Veterans, First Responders, and EMS Personnel, along with their families, a compassionate and effective approach to healing through EAGALA (Equine Assisted Growth and Learning Association) equine-assisted therapy and continued mental health support.

 Allyn T. Goodrich